WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/hyphens.md

  - 4-sided quadrilateral

 In compound words that precede and modify a noun as a unit, don't hyphenate:
 - The word *very* when it precedes another modifier.
  **Examples**

  - very high capacity
+ - very fast storage

 - Adverbs ending in *-ly* when they precede another modifier.
 Don't hyphenate adverbs unless absolutely needed for clarity.
-If you're doubtful of a particular word being an adverb, first refer the "Word List"; if it's not covered there, refer the [American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).
+If you're doubtful of a particular word being an adverb, first refer the "Word List"; if it's not covered there, refer [The American Heritage Dictionary](https://ahdictionary.com/) and [Merriam-Webster](https://www.merriam-webster.com/).

  **Examples**

  - highly intensive processing
  - readily available source code